 In the UK, as across the company, we have several initiatives in place aimed at encouraging and supporting more women to apply for and succeed in leadership positions.
 For example,

-• The company has introduced manager training to strengthen coaching and development of all employees, and expanded our education on workforce inclusion.
-This includes mandatory unconscious bias training for 100 percent of UK people managers to help them recognise and minimise bias blind spots and engage in more open and honest conversations with employees.
+- Managers are trained to improve coaching and development of all employees and our workforce is educated on inclusion.
+Trainings include mandatory unconscious bias for all UK people managers to help them recognise and minimise bias blind spots and engage in more open and honest conversations with employees.

-• The EMEA Diversity and Inclusion Council focuses on developing gender strategies for the region, a key area of focus of the EMEA Leadership Team.
+- The EMEA Diversity and Inclusion Council develops gender strategies for the region.

-• Hiring managers and interviewers are also asked to refrain from asking about pay history during the hiring process to help mitigate against inheriting gender pay inequalities.
+- Hiring managers and interviewers are asked to refrain from asking about pay history during the hiring process to help mitigate against inherited gender pay inequalities.